Aam-Do/BachelorThesis-2025/README.md

 - **Augmented Reality (AR):** Exploring the use of AR to enhance gameplay and user engagement.
 - **User-Centered Design (UCD) & Participatory Design (PD):** Combining these methodologies to create a usable, feasible, and compliant tool.

+## Declaration
+This project includes DodoCreates as a contributor.
+I hereby declare that I, the author, am the rightful owner of DodoCreates, and all contributions have been made by the author.

 ## Acknowledgments

 I would like to thank: